Quickstart

 • Create one or more toolpaths then simulate to validate

 Note: For simple body cutouts the 2D Contour toolpath is a good choice.
+See Manufacturing Model Support which shows how to create this toolpath using the default setup created by the Manufacturing Model task.

 For an overview of MapBoards Pro features and options watch this video.
 It is old and missing many enhancements but still useful in providing a general idea of the function provided.